yxh9876/Xuhang94470/final_project_part2.md

 # User research and interviews
 ## Target Audience
+The target audience is mainly the congressman of the US and all the American people who are interested in this topic.

 On Feb 7, a bipartisan group of 41 senators urged President Joe Biden’s trade chief to create a more comprehensive process to exclude some Chinese imports from punitive tariffs that the lawmakers say have a negative impact on U.S. businesses.
-I am creating a shorthand webpage to tell the story that the urge to pause or even stop the US-Sino trade war is reasonable.
-The target audience is mainly the congressman of the US and any other American public interested in this topic.
+I am creating a shorthand webpage to tell the story that urges people pause or even stop the US-Sino trade war is reasonable.

 ## approach to identifying representative individuals to interview